silverapp/silver/docs/billing-units/subscriptions.md

 ---
 title: Subscriptions in Silver
+linktitle: Subscriptions
 description: An overview of what is a Subscription in Silver, how to list a customer's subscriptions, as well as the basic operations it supports, like create, activate, cancel and more.
-linktitle: Subscriptions
-categories: [silver]
 keywords: [silver]
 menu:
-  docs:
+  global:
     parent: "billing-units"
-weight: 1
-draft: false
-aliases: []
-toc: true
-related: true
 ---

 For resource definition check out the [Resources](../resources.md) page.